konrad-g/ten/README.md

 # Starter app for TEN stack: TypeScript + Express + Node.js

-This project is a great, simple starting point.
-If you are looking for a fully featured framework, I recommend trying [RapDv](https://rapdv.com).
-It's open-source and available on GitHub as well!

 ## Used technologies:
 - Node.JS + Cluster
 - TypeScript